JoannaRoy/Personal-Website/README.md

 # Personal-Website
-Personal website project created using html5 and CSS to become more familiar with the languages and gain experience with webstie design
+Personal website project using html5 and CSS to become more familiar with the languages and gain experience with webstie design